Freshpinguin/EllipticCurvesPlot/README.md

 # EllipticCurvesPlot
 Just some plots of elliptic curves made with Matplotlib.pyplot.
-Enjoy!

 Elliptic Curve over $\mathbb{R}$ for a=-3, b=3.